How to avoid Botched Tummy Surgery and needing a Revision Tummy Tuck

 The Right Tummy Tuck Operation

 The correct tummy tuck operation might include Liposuction-assisted tummy tuck for post-weight loss or post-pregnancy patients.
 This may also include diastasis recti repair, which involves the repair of the abdominal muscles.
-Further, the patient is afford appropriate scar treatment such as Fraxel or Healite II sessions.
+Further, the patient is afforded appropriate scar treatment such as Fraxel or Healite II sessions.
 Finally, the patient did not require drains (while we aim for drain-free operations, some patients may require drains)

 The Right Facility for Tummy Tuck Procedures